 Flapping flight is hard work.
 When a monarch flaps its wings it burns its fuel quickly.
 The experimental monarchs ran out of fuel after ________ hours of flight.

 When monarchs flew without flapping they could travel ________ hours on that single tank of fuel.
 Soaring/gliding flight is very efficient.
-Monarchs can travel over ________ times longer on the same amount of fuel.
+Monarchs can travel almost ________ times longer on the same amount of fuel.

 |Flight Study Results